amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 This is because the accusative case indicates the target or object of the action indicated by the verb.
 For this a directional sense is need to be added to the root word's semantics to indicate the target or object of the action and the distal demonstrative/directional `am̐`/`ə̃` when added as a suffix is perfectly suited to add that directional semantics.
-I.e., adding the distal demonstrative/directional `am̐`/`ə̃`, makes the base word fragment the target or object of the action;
+I.e., appending the distal demonstrative/directional `am̐`/`ə̃`, makes the base word fragment the target or object of the action;
 thus, achieving the accusative semantics.
 *This supports the argument that the distal demonstrative pronominal root `am̐`/`ə̃` is also used in Kannada as the accusative suffix, not just by comparison with the proximal counterpart `im̐`/`ɪ̃` being used in Kannada as the instrumental/ablative suffix,